If you live in Kirklees please follow the application process below, still use this even if your preferred school is outside of Kirklees.

-Late applications received after 2 January 2020 will be processed as part of the re-allocation period.
-This is a 'two-week window' after national offer day where Kirklees parents/carers can write to Kirklees Pupil Admissions and change the school preference(s).
+Late applications received after 30 November 2021 will be processed as part of the re-allocation period.
+This is a 'two-week window' after national offer day when Kirklees parents and carers can write to Kirklees Pupil Admissions and change the school preference(s).

 Late applications severely reduce your applications success.